David-Maisonave/MediaFileDuplicateFinder/README.md

 - Checkbox for show thumbnails option on main toolbar next to Zoom Thumbnails.
 - Select duplicates with shorter file names.
 - Search Directories listed on main window.
 Toolbar has a checkbox option which allows inclusive and exclusive directories to be displayed on main view.
 - Play/Open Video's, Audio, Images from the context menu, and/or by using shortcut key F5.
+(This feature might get added to main fork)
 ### Future features
 - Option to remove rescan prompt.
 - Option to clear the filters